nugrezo/stockphony/README.md

 ## 4 - Usage

-The Threadify front-end application is designed to offer a seamless and engaging experience for users.
+The Stockphony front-end application is designed to offer a seamless and engaging experience for users.
 Here's how you can make the most of its features:

-1. **Navigate through Threads**
+1. **Navigate through Stockphony**

-Explore diverse discussions by navigating through threads created by users.
-Click on the comments button of each thread to delve into the conversations and discover a wealth of topics.

-2. **Contribute to Discussions**

-Engage actively by creating your own threads.
-Share your thoughts, experiences, or questions to initiate meaningful discussions within the community.

-3. **Interact with Posts**

-Like and comment on posts to express appreciation or contribute to ongoing conversations.
-The Threadify encourages interaction, fostering a vibrant and collaborative environment.

-## 5 - Technologies Used
+Will be added soon

 1. **React**